LLNL/RAJAPerf/README.md

-Note: to simplify these operations and help ensure consistency, there exist utility methods to allocate, initialize, deallocate, and copy data, and compute checksums defined in the `DataUtils.hpp` `CudaDataUtils.hpp`, `OpenMPTargetDataUtils.hpp`, etc. header files in the 'common' directory.
+Note: to simplify these operations and help ensure consistency, there exist utility methods to allocate, initialize, deallocate, and copy data, and compute checksums defined in the `DataUtils.hpp` `CudaDataUtils.hpp`, `OpenMPTargetDataUtils.hpp`, etc. header files in the `common` directory.

 ##### run methods